apache/causeway-site/content/core/dynamic-layouts.md

 While the use of annotations to specify layout metadata is typesafe, it does have the disadvantage that changing the layout means recompiling the code and redeploying.

 So, instead, the layout metadata can be specified using a JSON layout file.
-The [`DeveloperUtilitiesService`](services/developer-utilities-service.html) can then be used to refresh the layout (rebuilding the metamodel for the domain class in question).
+The [Developer Utilities Service](services/developer-utilities-service.html) can then be used to refresh the layout (rebuilding the metamodel for the domain class in question).

-The JSON layout file takes the name `Xxx.layout.json`, where `Xxx` is the class name, and resides in the same package as the class.
-For example, the layout for the [`ToDoItem`](https://github.com/apache/isis/blob/f38fdb92941172eabb12e0943509f239e6d5925f/example/application/quickstart_wicket_restful_jdo/dom/src/main/java/dom/todo/ToDoItem.java) class is [`ToDoItem.layout.json`](https://github.com/apache/isis/blob/f38fdb92941172eabb12e0943509f239e6d5925f/example/application/quickstart_wicket_restful_jdo/dom/src/main/java/dom/todo/ToDoItem.layout.json)
+The JSON layout file takes the name `Xxx.layout.json`, and resides in the same package as the class.
+For example, the layout for the [ToDoItem](https://github.com/apache/isis/blob/f38fdb92941172eabb12e0943509f239e6d5925f/example/application/quickstart_wicket_restful_jdo/dom/src/main/java/dom/todo/ToDoItem.java) class is [ToDoItem.layout.json](https://github.com/apache/isis/blob/f38fdb92941172eabb12e0943509f239e6d5925f/example/application/quickstart_wicket_restful_jdo/dom/src/main/java/dom/todo/ToDoItem.layout.json)

 The format of the `.layout.json` file is:

     {
         columns: [                                      // list of columns
             {
                 span: 6,                                // span of the left-hand property column
                 memberGroups: {                         // ordered map of member (property) groups